Clear Lake Specialties Sleep Center

 - Take medications–Several different types of drugs that play a role in regulating muscle movements can be tried as a last choice in severe cases.
 Your sleep specialist will determine when it is medically necessary and discuss the treatment options with you.

-Insomnia is the inability to fall asleep or stay sleep for a reasonable amount of time.
+Insomnia is the inability to fall asleep or stay asleep for a reasonable amount of time.
 This disorder is not defined by the amount of sleep one gets nor how quickly one falls asleep, but by the quality of sleep achieved.

 - Difficulty falling asleep